kumasento/ananas/README.md

 Notes
 --------------------------
-	See doc/Key Value Framework Programming Howto.pdf for more detail.
+	See [doc](https://github.com/huaweistorage/ananas/tree/master/doc) for more detail.